Honoring our PACT Act of 2022: Camp LeJeune Justice Act of 2022

 Section 804 of the PACT Act contains a new federal cause of action for those exposed to and injured by the toxins in the water at Marine Corps Base Camp Lejeune.
 Until this became law, only exposed veterans had the possibility of compensation (as a VA disability benefit) because the federal courts cut off the right to sue under the Federal Tort Claims Act in MDL-2218.

 Legislative history

+Implementation

+The United States Department of Veterans Affairs increased its staff hiring in 2023 and 2024 to address more than a million PACT Act-related claims.
+More than 80,000 VA employees, including many of those hired under PACT Act funding, were targeted to be fired by President Donald Trump and the Department of Government Efficiency.